With the proposed 2018 government budget, alcohol taxes will become the highest in Europe, the Icelandic Federation of Trade wrote in a press release.

 Let us drink, please

 In fact, things have gotten so dire that we’ve started to make the interns distil moonshine in the office toilets.
-This has fostered anger among the interns–at one point almost leading to a full scale open revolt–but the worst thing is that they are terrible at it.
+This has fostered anger among the interns–at one point almost leading to a full scale open (alcohol based) revolt–but the worst thing is that they are terrible at it.
 What was supposed to bring us closer to the interns has created a rift we fear will be impossible to mend.

 That’s on you government.